Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 Consider your target demographics and your current marketing efforts.
 Is there an event that meets each party's marketing strategy?

 For instance, if you want to target seniors for midweek travel, can you have a local blogger discuss retirement budgeting?
+How about partnering with a local real estate agent who can give house-hunting recommendations?

 You can assess the effect of targeted events on occupancy by group and ensure a satisfactory return on investment.
+By offering value with customized packages, you'll also build trust with a new thread of visitors.

 Improving And Increasing RevPAR For Hotel